-Honoring 27 years of fundraising history, Jackson’s varied philanthropic national projects have generated over $200 million in combined cash/in-kind donations for food banks and disaster relief.
-The 2014 concert tour will begin in Victoria on November 30 and end in Calgary on December 18.
-Presenting Sponsor of the tour is Great-West Life, London Life and Canada Life.
+Honoring 28 years of fundraising history, Tom’s varied philanthropic national projects have generated over $200 million in combined cash/in-kind donations for food banks and disaster relief.
+The 2015 gala tour will begin in St. John’s on November 28 and end in Victoria on December 18.
+Presenting Sponsor is Great-West Life, London Life and Canada Life.

 Tom Jackson, founder of The Huron Carole Benefit Concert Series, is a musician, beloved TV personality (North of 60, Star Trek, Law and Order), and long-time champion for the marginalized.
 Having experienced life on the streets himself, he discovered music was his way out – and an opportunity to help others.